JensBender/chatgpt-cover-letter-generator/README.md

     }
     ```

-3. **Cover Letter Generation**: Produces three unique cover letter suggestions by matching personal qualifications with job requirements using `OpenAI's chat completions API` and language-specific prompts in both English and German.
+3. **Cover Letter Generation**: Produces three unique cover letter suggestions by aligning your education, work experience, skills, and motivation to the tasks and requirements outlined in the job description using `OpenAI's chat completions API` and language-specific prompts in both English and German.
 4. **Cover Letter Refinement**: Reviews and refines each cover letter leveraging `chat completions API` with specific refinement prompts.
 5. **Cover Letter Consolidation**: Combines the best parts of each refined cover letter into a single, cohesive cover letter using `chat completions API` with dedicated consolidation prompts.
 6. **Save Cover Letters as Text File**: Exports the consolidated cover letter and the three refined cover letters to a `.txt` file for easy access and final editing.